Kappa Librae

-Kappa Librae, Latinized from κ Librae, is the Bayer designation for a star system in the zodiac constellation of Libra.
+Kappa Librae is a star system in the zodiac constellation of Libra.
+Its name is a Bayer designation that is Latinized from κ Librae, and abbreviated Kappa Lib or κ Lib.
 Its apparent visual magnitude is 4.72, so it can be seen with the naked eye.
-Its annual parallax shift is 10.57 mas, indicating it is roughly 310 light years away.
-It is 0.02 degree south of the ecliptic.
+The annual parallax shift of 10.57 mas indicates it is roughly 310 light years away.
+It is positioned 0.02 degrees south of the ecliptic.